cngkaygusuz/syde/README.md

 when monitoring, obtained system calls are read by a sliding window of size 6.
 These 6 system calls are then used to traverse the trie; this traversal yields a set of labels.
 Then, the counter for each respective label is incremented.
+If the 6-gram system calls are not recognized, the counter labeled as "unknown" is incremented.
 The label which boasts the highest counter is yielded as the final decision about the monitored program.

+The trie is implemented as nested hashmaps, or "dictionaries" in Python jargon.
+Each step in the traversal yields one level deeper hashmap with the exception of the last one; the last step yields a "set" of labels.